The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 But, to enter the 9/11 Museum, you must buy a ticket.

-Depending on the day and time, there can be long queues.
+However, we don’t recommend that because depending on the day of the week and time of the day, there can be long queues.

-To avoid the queue, it is better to buy 9/11 Museum tickets online.
+To avoid wasting time in long lines, it is better to buy 9/11 Museum tickets online.

 On a guided tour, you are also more likely to visit all the must-see exhibits.
 Book a guided tour now!